-If you choose to make it by yourself, the most commonly used method is based on charge determination of your peptide.
+If you choose to make it by yourself, the most commonly used method is based on charge determination.
 For small peptides with up to 5 amino-acids, distilled water remains the first option.
-For other cases, you can refer to this small guide to help you define the optimal solubilizing conditions based on your custom peptide sequence:
+For other cases, you can refer to this guide:

 Attribute -1 to each acidic residue (Asp / D, Glu / E) and to the terminal carboxylic acid.
-Assign +1 to each basic residues (Arg / R, Lys / K, His/h) and the terminal amine.
+Then, assign +1 to each basic residues (Arg / R, Lys / K, His/h) and the terminal amine.
 Sum up both values to determine the overall charge of your peptide.

 If the overall charge value is positive, try to dissolve your peptide in water.
-If the peptide does not dissolve, acidify your solution with an acetic acid solution (10 to 30%).
+In case the peptide does not dissolve, acidify your solution with an acetic acid solution (10 to 30%).
 Add TFA if acetic acid does not allow peptide dilution du sufficient concentration.

-If the overall calculated charge is zero, dilution can be obtained with organic solvents such as methanol, ethanol, isopropanol or acetonitrile.
+If the overall calculated charge is zero, the peptide can be diluted with organic solvents (methanol, ethanol, isopropanol or acetonitrile).
 A small amount of DMSO diluted with water can be used depending on final application.
 Specific care is requested for peptide containing cysteine, methionine or tryptophan residues as they are sensitive to oxidation.
 In these cases, replace DMSO by DMF.

 Peptide synthesis for antibody production

-Synthetic peptide antigens can represent powerful tools for polyclonal or monoclonal antibody generation (e.g. hybridoma development).
-Most of the time, peptide selection is based on native protein sequence examination for antigenic epitopes selection.
-Antigenic sequences are often chosen based on physico-chemical properties such as hydrophilicity, flexibility and accessibility as:
+Synthetic peptide represent powerful tools for polyclonal or monoclonal antibody generation.
+Most of the time, antigenic peptides are selected based on native protein sequence examination.
+Antigenic sequences are often chosen based on physico-chemical properties:

-- Hydrophilic sequences are often privileged as proteins occurring in aqueous solutions have surface-exposed hydrophilic residues.
+- Hydrophilic sequences are often privileged as soluble proteins have surface-exposed hydrophilic residues.

-- Accessibility of the target sequence in the native protein must also be studied as the sterical hindrance can hamper antibody-antigen interaction.
+- Accessibility of the target in the native protein must also be studied as sterical hindrance can hamper antibody-antigen interaction.

-- Secondary structure flexibility is also considered as a critical property as it makes it a good choice for antibody generation against native proteins.
+- Secondary structure flexibility is critical as it makes it a good choice for antibody generation against native proteins.

-The length of the peptide antigen is also a critical point to consider as short peptides (<10 AA) do not present a sufficient size to function as an epitope whereas long peptides (>20 AA) can adopt conformations that are not reflected in the native protein structure.
-Thus, a 10-20 AA peptide antigen is generally considered as an optimal for antibody production.
+The length of the peptide antigen is also a critical point.
+Firstly, a short peptide (<10 AA) does not present a sufficient size to function as an epitope.
+Secondly, long peptides (>20 AA) can adopt conformations not reflected in the native protein structure.
+Thus, a 10-20 AA peptide antigen is an optimal for antibody production.

 PEPTIDE COUPLING STRATEGY

 A peptide alone generally tends to elicit only a weak immune response.
-To overcome this issue, it is usually conjugated to a carrier molecule.
-Peptide conjugation to a carrier necessitates considering mainly two points:
+Consequently, it is usually conjugated to a carrier molecule.
+Peptide conjugation to a carrier necessitates considering two points:

-- Peptide orientation: a global rule is that the peptide should always be presented in a similar manner than it would be presented by the native protein.
+- Peptide orientation: the peptide should always be presented in a similar manner than it would be presented by the native protein.

 - Nature of the carrier protein: carrier protein contains several epitopes stimulating the immune response.
-KLH and BSA are the most used carrier protein with a preference for KLH which is not involved in experimental assays and offers higher immunogenicity.
+KLH and BSA are the most used carrier protein.
+KLH is preferred because it is not involved in experimental assays and offers higher immunogenicity.

 Peptide Synthesis Principle

 Solid-phase peptide synthesis is based on stepwise amino-acid coupling leading to the desired peptide chain.
-In this method, the peptide chain is covalently attached to an insoluble resin, which consists in a synthetic polymer containing functional groups.
+With this method, the peptide chain is covalently attached to an insoluble resin, which consists of a synthetic polymer containing functional groups.

 These groups react with the carboxylic end of N-protected amino-acids leading to a covalent coupling.
-Undesired reactions (and thus byproducts) are prevented by transient protection of terminal amino group and permanent protection of amino-acid side chains.
-Deprotection of the solid surface coupled amino-acid and activation of the carboxylic acid terminus of the added amino-acid leads to amino-acid coupling.
-Each step is separated by a washing step allowing eventual byproducts and reagents removal.
+Undesired reactions (and thus byproducts) are prevented by transient protection of the terminal amino group and permanent protection of amino-acid side chains.
+Deprotection of the solid surface coupled amino-acid, and activation of the carboxylic acid terminus of the added amino-acid, leads to amino-acid coupling.
+Each step is separated by a washing step allowing the removal of eventual byproducts and reagents.

-Peptide synthesis consists in a repetition of this reaction scheme until obtainment of the desired sequence.
+Peptide synthesis consists of repeating this reaction scheme until the desired sequence is obtained.
 The final peptide is cleaved from the resin surface thanks to a strong acid (generally TFA).